 One reason millennials lean toward rentals could be the high costs in the housing market, especially for millennial buyers.
 In the first quarter of 2018, 41 percent of housing markets were less affordable than their historic averages according to ATTOM Data Solutions, a real estate data company.
 On the other hand, more people might choose to rent instead of buy simply because they want to, said Todd Barton, managing director of property management company Renters Warehouse Atlanta.
 “The American dream has changed,” he said.

-Between high maintenance costs, insurance premiums and property taxes, you might want to rethink that desire for home ownership.
-Here are 10 reasons you could save money as a renter.
+Between high maintenance costs, insurance premiums and property taxes, you might want to rethink that desire for homeownership.

 1. Your Mortgage Might Exceed Your Rent